reidmorrison/jruby-jms/README.md

 quality and usefulness to release into the wild.
 In fact it has been used in production at an enterprise site for 2 years now.

-jruby-jms attempts to "rubify" the Java JMS interface without compromising performance.
+jruby-jms attempts to "rubify" the Java JMS API without compromising performance.
 It does this by sprinkling "Ruby-goodness" into the existing JMS Java interfaces, I.e. By adding Ruby methods to the existing classes and interfaces.
 Since jruby-jms exposes the JMS